openbsd/src/gnu/llvm/llvm/docs/LangRef.rst

 """"""""""

-The result produced is a floating point value extended to be larger in size than the operand.
+The result produced is a floating point value extended to be larger in size than the argument.
 All restrictions that apply to the fpext instruction also apply to this intrinsic.

 '``llvm.experimental.constrained.fcmp``' and '``llvm.experimental.constrained.fcmps``' Intrinsics